 Paul J. Caritj

-Paul Caritj is an associate with the law firm of Harris, Wiltshire & Grannis LLP, where he practices in the areas of communications and appellate litigation, advising clients regarding the regulatory dimensions of new transactions and business ventures, as well as advocating for clients’ strategic interests in proceedings affecting domestic and international spectrum regulation.
+Paul Caritj is a partner with the law firm of Harris, Wiltshire & Grannis LLP, where he practices in the areas of communications and appellate litigation, advising clients regarding the regulatory dimensions of new transactions and business ventures, as well as advocating for clients’ strategic interests in proceedings affecting domestic and international spectrum regulation.

 - Advises and advocates on behalf of clients engaging in spectrum transactions, including FCC competition analysis, build-out rules, special issues relating to spectrum below 1 GHz, and other regulatory issues.